History of Christianity: Heresies, schisms, and councils

 Biblical commentators between 300 and 600 focused more on aiding ordinary Christians whose main concern was sin and salvation.
 Christian baptism was distinctive and demonstrated how Christians understood these concepts in terms of the death of Christ.
-As theology evolved, it held to the paradox of God's incarnation, as well as the decisive human contribution to redemption seen in Jesus.

 Christian scriptures were formalized as the New Testament and distinguished from the Old Testament by the fourth century.
 Despite agreement on these texts, differences between East and West were becoming evident.
-The West was solidly Nicean while the East was largely Arian.
+(Note: The West was solidly Nicean while the East was largely Arian.
 The West condemned Roman culture as sinful and resisted state control, whereas the East harmonized with Greek culture and aimed for unanimity between church and state.
 The marriage of clerics was accepted in the East but forbidden in the West.
 The East advocated sharing the government of the church between five church leaders, arguing that the Patriarchs of Constantinople, Alexandria, Antioch, and Jerusalem were equal to the Pope.
-Rome asserted that successors to Peter had superiority.
+Rome asserted that successors to Peter had superiority.)

 Controversies over how Jesus' human and divine natures coexisted peaked when Nestorius declared Mary as the mother of Jesus' humanity, not his divinity, thereby giving Jesus two distinct natures.
 This led to a series of ecumenical councils: the Council of Ephesus was the church's third council, and it condemned Nestorius.
 Held in 431, the church in the Persian Empire refused to recognize its authority.
-This led to the first separation between East and West.
+This led to the first separation between East and West and cut off Syrian theologians and writers from the rest of Christendom..
 Two groups, one mostly Persian and the other Syrian, separated from Catholicism; Persians became the Church of the East (also known as the Assyrian, Nestorian, or Persian Church), while the majority of Christians in Syria and Mesopotamia became the Syrian Orthodox Church (Jacobite).
 (Note: The second group includes the (Syrian Church of Antioch), Syrian Church in India, Coptic Church in Egypt, Armenian Church, and Ethiopian Church.)
-This cut off the flourishing school of Syrian Semitic Christian theologians and writers from the rest of Christendom.
 The Church of the East lay almost entirely outside the Byzantine Empire.
 It became the principal Church in Asia in the Middle Ages.

 In 451, the fourth council was the influential Council of Chalcedon.
 (Note: The Fifth was in 583, and the Sixth in 680681.
 The seventh council of the church in 787, the Second Council of Nicaea, was the last one recognized as a general council by the Byzantine Church.)
 While most of Christianity accepted the Chalcedonian Definition, which emphasizes that the Son is "one person in two natures," there were those who found that description too close to the duality of Nestorianism, so after 484, they separated into Oriental Orthodoxy that sees only "One Nature of God the Incarnate Logos".